liu3zhenlab/bio_scripts/slurm/README.md

 ## SLURM tricks

-Slurm tricks will be documented today.
+Slurm tricks will be documented.